bluey234/bluey234/README.md

-# Hi there, I'm Jesse - aka codeSTACKr 👋
+# Hello everyone, I'm Stacie. 👋
-I'm a Husband, Father, Developer, and Teacher!
+I have a little sister,Stella, who is very cheeky!
 ## About Me
-- 🏗️ I'm currently working on a VS Code Course!
+- ⛷️ I'm nine and I love skiing!
-- 🧠 I'm currently learning everything 🤣
+- 🧠 I'm a fan of Bluey and get most quizzes right. 🤣
-- 👥 I'm looking to collaborate with other content creators
-- 🎮 2020 Goals: Contribute more to Open Source projects -⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I'm also a fan of Harry Potter
+- 🪈 I play the flute and I do ballet
+-🖊️ Fun fact: Me and my friend are usually top of the class, but somtimes we aren't.